Florida TaxWatch

-Florida Taxwatch is an independent, nonpartisan, nonprofit taxpayer research institute located in Tallahassee, Florida.
-Founded in 1979 as the Citizens Council for Budget Research, Florida TaxWatch conducts research that aims to improve government efficiency and accountability.
+Florida TaxWatch is an independent, nonpartisan, nonprofit taxpayer research institute located in Tallahassee, Florida.
+Founded in 1979 as the Citizens Council for Budget Research, Florida TaxWatch conducts research aimed at improving government efficiency and accountability.
 Florida TaxWatch is a 501(c)(3) tax-exempt non-profit educational and research organization.
 Since 1982, the organization has been led by President and CEO Dominic M. Calabro.

-Florida TaxWatch has six Centers of Excellence, each with their own legislative and policy priorities.
-The six Centers include the Center for Health and Aging, the Center for Educational Performance and Accountability, the Center for Government Efficiency, the Center for Florida Citizenship, the Center for Smart Justice, and the Center for Competitive Florida.
-The group is best known for its annual Budget Turkey report.
+Instead of Centers of Excellence, Florida TaxWatch operates two research institutes: